WICG/import-maps/README.md

 This remapping ensures that any URL-like imports that resolve to `/app/helpers.mjs`, including e.g. an `import "./helpers.mjs"` from files inside `/app/`, or an `import "../helpers.mjs"` from files inside `/app/models`, will instead resolve to `/app/helpers/index.mjs`.
 This is probably not a good idea; instead of creating an indirection which obfuscates your code, you should instead just update your source files to import the correct files.
 But, it is a useful example for demonstrating the capabilities of import maps.

+The point is that the remapping works the same for URL-like imports as for bare imports.
+Our previous examples changed the resolution of specifiers like `"lodash"`, and thus changed the meaning of `import "lodash"`.
+Here we're changing the resolution of specifiers like `"/app/helpers.mjs"`, and thus changing the meaning of `import "/app/helpers.mjs"`.

 #### Extension-less imports

 It is also common in the Node.js ecosystem to import files without including the extension.
 [We do not have the luxury](#the-nodejs-module-resolution-algorithm) of trying multiple file extensions until we find a good match.
 However, we can emulate something similar by using an import map.
 For example,